-Other factors, such as genetic background, modifying genes, and/or environmental factors, obviously affect phenotypes and outcomes [2].
-Modifying genes may include the ROM1 gene, although it has been reported that variations in this gene do not constitute an important modulating factor [2]; the RPE65 gene, through modulation of rhodopsin regeneration kinetics and light-damage susceptibility [2]; or the ABCA4 gene [2].
-PRPH2 and ROM1 protein assembly is necessary for proper formation of photoreceptor outer segment discs [5, ], whereas ROM1 and ABCA4 genes may alter progression of the related disease with faster progression of visual loss [2].
+Other factors, such as genetic background, modifying genes, and/or environmental factors, obviously affect phenotypes and outcomes [26].
+Modifying genes may include the ROM1 gene, although it has been reported that variations in this gene do not constitute an important modulating factor [27]; the RPE65 gene, through modulation of rhodopsin regeneration kinetics and light-damage susceptibility [28]; or the ABCA4 gene [29].
+PRPH2 and ROM1 protein assembly is necessary for proper formation of photoreceptor outer segment discs [5, 30], whereas ROM1 and ABCA4 genes may alter progression of the related disease with faster progression of visual loss [29].
 Concerning this, we report Families 2 and 3 with mutations in both the ABCA4 and the PRPH2 genes.
 Interestingly, both showed apparent incomplete penetrance, something that although rare, has been reported previously for PRPH2 gene mutations [8], and before doing the genetic diagnosis of the family the dominant inheritance pattern was not clearly established.
 These supposedly healthy family members could not be checked at the genetic level, and they may have had asymptomatic retinal conditions.
 But, finding multilocus mutations is relevant as the patient from Family 2 could have a blended phenotype.
 Unfortunately, his parents passed away and we could not prove that the mutations in the ABCA4 gene were in two different alleles.
 However, we assume that its modifying effect is more than probable in both Families 2 and 3.
-The phenotype found in Family 1 with the p.46 PRPH2 gene mutation is the previously described (AVMD), and the patients had mild visual impairment [13].
-However, the retinal degeneration became more severe in Family 2 when the same mutation was associated with two ABCA4 gene mutations (p.L2027 and p.G1977S).
-Family 3 had the p.154del PRPH2 gene mutation, previously described to cause ADRP [14], but our patients’ fundus more resembled Stargardt’s disease, probably due to the effect of the p.2030 ABCA4 gene mutation.
-Thus, in our opinion it would be advisable to use retinal gene-targeted NGS for genetic diagnosis in any patient, even though the index case belongs to a large family with a known mutation, because this may help identify modifying genes to better explain phenotype-genotype correlations, which must be studied in the future to devise a successful therapy [3].
+The phenotype found in Family 1 with the p.Arg46Ter PRPH2 gene mutation is the previously described (AVMD), and the patients had mild visual impairment [13].
+However, the retinal degeneration became more severe in Family 2 when the same mutation was associated with two ABCA4 gene mutations (p.Leu2027Phe and p.Gly1977Ser).
+Family 3 had the p.Lys154del PRPH2 gene mutation, previously described to cause ADRP [14], but our patients’ fundus more resembled Stargardt’s disease, probably due to the effect of the p.Arg2030Gln ABCA4 gene mutation.
+Interactions of known genes is a probable scenario for blended phenotypes, however there is a possibility for DNA variations in unknown genes to contribute as a completely new phenotype.
+The targeted NGS testing is unable to exclude or reduce the possibility of unknown gene contributions.
+Thus, in our opinion it would be advisable to use retinal gene-targeted NGS for genetic diagnosis in any patient, even though the index case belongs to a large family with a known mutation, because this may help identify modifying genes to better explain phenotype-genotype correlations, which must be studied in the future to devise a successful therapy [31].
+Nevertheless targeted NGS gene panel could not be comprehensive enough to identify phenotype modifying variants in unknown genes.
+Whole Exome Sequencing (WES) or Whole Genome Sequencing (WGS) are the optimal tools to identify the largest number of these variants.
+These approaches are able to identify variants potentially related to the primary clinical question.
+Nonetheless, the interpretation of variants with a subtle effect can be very difficult, especially in single cases or short pedigrees.
+Moreover, WES and WGS increase the risk of unexpected incidental findings.